Basten1209/Basten1209.github.io/readme.md

 - published blockchain research report 'CRYPTO NOTES' series (2 reports)
 > Planning a new report series and participating in the production of the initial two episodes.
->
-> Creating a chance for successive research assistants to publish reports.

 - Participate in offline seminar - "Crypto Insight meetup"